aws-samples/eks-workshop-developers/website/docs/eks/python/setup-storage.md

 ---
-title: Setting up Scalable Storage with the EBS CSI Driver in Amazon EKS
+title: Verify EBS CSI Driver is installed
 sidebar_position: 7
 ---
 ## Objective
-This lab shows you how to set up the EBS CSI Driver on your cluster, which enables dynamic provisioning of Amazon EBS volumes in Kubernetes.
-We'll leverage [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) configured during the creation of our cluster and EBS Add-On to deploy EBS CSI Driver.
+This lab shows how to verify the installation of EBS CSI driver add-on.
+EBS CSI driver is used to procure persistent volume claims for postgres db.
+EBS CSI Driver on your cluster, enables dynamic provisioning of Amazon EBS volumes in Kubernetes.
+Managing the EBS CSI driver as an add-on improve security and reduce the amount of work.

 :::info